haydn/harvester/README.md

 # Harvester

-Aggregate data scrapped from web pages.
+Aggregate data scrapped from the web.

 ## API